 - You must be in good standing and make satisfactory academic progress as outlined in the Academic Catalog.

 - You must contact the Designated School Official (DSO) prior to making vacation and/or travel plans.

 - The DSO and School Director will assist you with transfers to U.S. colleges and universities.

-- The International Student Advisor for Broward College is available on-site to all the requirements for transferring to a degree program.
+- International Student Advisors for Broward College and Millennia Atlantic University are available on-site to assist you with all the requirements for transferring to a degree program.